jryans/debug-info-issues/Git/tm-to-time-t/issue-day-reassociate/issue.md

    9    }
    10
    11   int main() {
-Target 0: (example) stopped.
+Target 0: (example-O1) stopped.
-warning: example was compiled with optimization - stepping may behave oddly; variables may not be available.
+warning: example-O1 was compiled with optimization - stepping may behave oddly; variables may not be available.
 (lldb) p day
 error: Couldn't materialize: couldn't get the value of variable day: no location, value may have been optimized out
 error: errored out in DoExecute, couldn't PrepareToExecuteJITExpression